 No large scale human settlement should be facilitated or large expansion to existing settlements should be facilitated in this area.
-However, if there is any substantial expansion required, the principle should be to ensure that development tales place between two settlements where integration will be possible and where "leapfrog development" is prevented at all costs.
-Also refer to Error!
-Reference source not ound. in paragraph 0 on page 50 for an example.
+However, if there is any substantial expansion required, the principle should be to ensure that development takes place between two settlements where integration will be possible and where "leapfrog development" is prevented at all costs.

 MAP 2.
-6: RURAL DEVELOPMENT AREA
+6: MAGATLE RURAL DEVELOPMENT FOCUS AREA